 This might be the time to branch out into video or create a podcast to cement your reputation as a thought leader.

 2. Content partnerships

-Content partnerships — where brands work together to gain promotion through their content — can be an extremely useful tool in your B2B marketing.
+Content partnerships — where brands work together to gain promotion through their content — can be an extremely useful tool in your B2B marketing communications.